 When stone suffers from calcium and efflorescence buildup, it not only changes colors—affected by the white and powdery substances—but the stone can also experience early deterioration.
 Caused by an interaction of chemicals, calcium and efflorescence prevention and removal is key to maintaining the aesthetic beauty of your home’s exterior, stone patios, pool copings, and driveways as well as maintaining their longevity.
+This is why you need Texas Stone Sealers in Houston for timely limescale and calcium removal.

 What is efflorescence?